 The latest news and trends on psoriatic arthritis, including symptoms to watch out for, treatment options, and how to manage the condition at home and work.

 Ever wonder what your kids will gain from your experience living with psoriatic arthritis?
 Do strength, persistence, and resilience come to mind?
-Here are just a few lessons you are teaching them.

 Researchers at the University of Cambridge have designed a new technique to monitor joint damage in people with arthritis and detect tiny changes in the joints – a development that could lead to better understanding about how arthritis progresses.